VirtualDOMinic/podcasts/README.md

 - [x] Add podcast generator history
 - [x] Add tweet buttons for items in history
 - [x] Wrap images in history properly
-- [x] Limit history to X entries, instead of just resetting it after each 12... << DONE :)
+- [x] Limit history to X entries, instead of just resetting it after each 12... << DONE :) - decided to make history limited to 12 entried max, but no hard reset.
+See for yourself by generating >12

 # "Nice to have"s
 - [] Avoid repeating random suggestions